NewGuy103/syncServer/docs/docs/server-db.md

 - *API Key* - The API key created by the server.
 The prefix is: `syncServer-`.
 - `INVALID_KEYPERMS` - If the key permissions include an unknown permission.
 - `INVALID_DATETIME` - If the date time is in an invalid format.
+- `DATE_EXPIRED` - If the provided expiry date has already passed.
 - `NO_USER` - If the user does not exist in the database.
 - `APIKEY_EXISTS` - If an API key with the same name exists.